Gut support for Histamine Intolerance and MCAS

 • Type of butyrate (you want tributyrin rather than butyrate salts)

-• Delivery system which makes it through the stomach acid and into the gut (enteric capsule)
+• Delivery system that survives stomach acid (enteric capsule)

 • Between 300 to 4,500 mg of butyrate a day